camunda-community-hub/zeebe-client-rust/README.md

 # Zeebe Rust Client
-Rust client for Zeebe
+Rust client for Zeebe in early stages.
+Suitable for early adopters

-In very early stages.
+Features
+* CLI for all commands based on Zeebe Client 8.0
+* Support for OAuth authentication

+Next Steps
+1. Worker implementation
+2. Publish crates
+3. Build an application that uses this Rust client

 ## Prior Work/Alternatives